taogaede/Combinatorics-Package/README.md

 ## Function Subclasses
 ### Operation Calling Function Subclasses

-Operation Calling Function Subclasses simply call the corresponding Operation subclass constructor.
+*Operation* Calling *Function* Subclasses simply call the corresponding *Operation* subclass constructor.

-These subclasses exist out of convenience for the user, to make it so the user doesn't have to interact with Operation subclasses, only CombSets and Functions.
+These subclasses exist out of convenience for the user, to make it so the user doesn't have to interact with *Operation* subclasses, only *CombSet*s and *Functions*.

 Without these operation calling function subclasses, initializing an elementary function would look like this: